miso-lims/miso-lims/docs/user_manual/boxes.md

 If there are any errors with the scan, the scan will need to be retried until there are no errors.
 Possible sources of error are:

 * The scanning software is not open
     * This will cause a "could not find the scanner" error message.
 Open the scanner software on the computer and rescan.
 * A "No Read" scan result for a tube
     * This is often caused by dust on the scanner surface or frost on the tubes.
 Clean the scanner surface and/or tube bottoms and rescan.
 * A barcode is scanned which is not associated with an item in MISO
     * Ensure that the tube barcode is correctly associated with an item in MISO.
 * The network is down or MISO cannot connect to the scanner
     * Fix these problems first, then rescan.
 * Specific to Ziath DP5 Mirage Rack Reader
     * Check if Container UID on the DP5 application has a container named: 'mirage96sbs'

-## Matrix Barcode Assigning
+### Assigning Barcodes

-Matrix Barcode Assignment allows users to assign barcodes to multiple items in a box in a single scanning operation.
+Assign Barcodes allows users to assign barcodes to multiple items in a box in a single scanning operation.
 This is designed to speed up bulk barcode assignment while clearly highlighting any conflicts or warnings before confirmation.

-To assign barcodes, first open the box scanner software on the computer (outside of MISO).
-Then, go to the Edit Box page by clicking the box name in the Boxes list page.
-The Contents section heading has an Options menu on the far right of the heading; hover over it to reveal the menu, and click "Scan with <scanner-name\>", where
-<scanner-name\> is a box scanner that your MISO is configured for.
-If "Scan with <scanner-name\>" is not visible
-in the list, your box may not be scannable or MISO may not be configured to use this box scanner.

-After clicking on "Scan with <scanner-name\>", you will see two scan options 1) Update Location 2) Assign Barcodes.
-Click on Assign Barcodes.
+To assign barcodes, click on "Assign Barcodes" from scan options.
 Wait until the Scan dialog box prompts you to place the box on the scanner.
 It will automatically scan the box.
-Once the scan is complete, the diagram will display the Matrix result grid and Warnings (if applicable).
-Warnings will display issues such as missing or invalid scans, barcode changes, duplicate barcodes.
+Once the scan is complete, the scan results dialog will appear.

+The scan results dialog shows a grid representing the box layout and any warnings or conflicts detected during scan.
+Warnings include missing barcodes, extra barcodes scanned and barcode changes from previous value.

 Once a successful scan is made, review the warnings and changes that would be made and click "Confirm".